rangari-rani/wellness_cart/frontend/README.md

 ├── main.tsx             # Entry point
 └── App.tsx              # App shell
 ```
 🖼️ All images are stored in the public/ folder.

 ---

-## 🚀 Features
-- 🛍️ Browse wellness products by type and brand
-- 🛒 Add/update items in the cart
-- ✅ Place orders with predefined user
-- 📦 View order history
-- 📬 Contact form submission
-- 💡 Form validation using React Hook Form + Yup
-- 🌐 Fully responsive design for mobile, tablet, and desktop
-- 🔄 Persistent state using Redux Toolkit
-- 🚫 No .env file needed (all config is inline)

----